Ethan4582/ToDesktop-Landing-Page/README.md

-# Nike Landing Page Clone
+# ToDesktop Landing Page Clone

-This repository contains a **clone of the original ToDesktop Landing Page Clone* **, built using the latest **Tailwind CSS** framework.
+This repository contains a **ToDesktop Landing Page Clone**, built using the latest **Tailwind CSS** framework.
 The project replicates the design of the Nike website and is fully responsive.

 ---